openservicemesh/osm-docs/content/docs/guides/traffic_management/iptables_redirection.md

     osm install --set="osm.outboundPortExclusionList={6379,7070}
     ```

-1. By setting the `outboundPortExclusionList` key in the `osm-mesh-config` resource:
+1. By setting the `outboundPortExclusionList` field in the `osm-mesh-config` resource:
     ```bash
     ## Assumes OSM is installed in the osm-system namespace
     kubectl patch meshconfig osm-mesh-config -n osm-system -p '{"spec":{"traffic":{"outboundPortExclusionList":[6379, 7070]}}}'  --type=merge
     ```

-   When ports are set for exclusion post-install, make sure to restart the relevant pods in monitored namespaces for this change to take effect.
+   When ports are set for exclusion post-install, make sure to restart the pods in monitored namespaces for this change to take effect.

+Globally excluded ports are are stored in the `osm-mesh-config` `MeshConfig` custom resource and are read at the time of sidecar injection by `osm-injector`.
+These dynamically configurable ports are programmed by the init container along with the static rules used to intercept and redirect traffic via the Envoy proxy sidecar.
+Excluded ports will not be intercepted for traffic redirection to the Envoy proxy sidecar.

-#### 2. Pod scoped outbound port exclusions
+### 2. Pod scoped outbound port exclusions

-OSM provides the means to specify a list of ports to exclude from outbound traffic interception at a per pod scope by annotating the pod with  `openservicemesh.io/outbound-port-exclusion-list=<comma separated list of ports>`:
+Outbound port exclusions can be configured at pod scope by annotating the pod with a comma separated list of ports as `openservicemesh.io/outbound-port-exclusion-list=<comma separated list of ports>`:

 ```bash
 # To exclude the ports 6379 and 7070 from outbound interception on the pod
 kubectl annotate pod <pod> openservicemesh.io/outbound-port-exclusion-list=6379,7070
 ```

-Excluded ports set globally are stored in the `osm-mesh-config` `MeshConfig` custom resource; excluded ports that are pod scoped are stored as annotations in the pod's metadata.
-Both of these are read and merged at the time of sidecar injection by `osm-injector`.
-These dynamically configurable ports are programmed by the init container along with the static rules used to intercept and redirect traffic via the Envoy proxy sidecar.
-Excluded ports will not be intercepted for traffic redirection to the Envoy proxy sidecar.
+When ports are annotated post pod creation, make sure to restart the corresponding pods for this change to take effect.

-### Inbound port exclusions
+## Inbound port exclusions

 Similar to outbound port exclusions described above, inbound traffic on pods can be excluded from being proxied to the sidecar based on the ports the traffic is directed to.

-#### 1. Global inbound port exclusions
+### 1. Global inbound port exclusions

-In this set up the port exclusions would be applicable to all pods in the mesh.

-OSM provides the means to specify a global list of ports to exclude from inbound traffic interception by the sidecar in the following ways:
+OSM provides the means to specify a global list of ports to exclude from inbound traffic interception applicable to all pods in the mesh, as follows:

 1. During OSM install using the `--set` option:
     ```bash